stateful/vscode-marquee/docs/CustomWidgets.md

 ## Data Communication

 If your extension manages state data or other information you want to display, you can send them to your widget using [`tangle`](https://www.npmjs.com/package/tangle).
 Tangle is the data communication layer and allows to share state as well as events from your original extension and the Marquee webview.
-In order to iniate a communication channel return an object within your [activate method](https://code.visualstudio.com/api/get-started/extension-anatomy#extension-entry-file) or your extension entry file, e.g.:
+In order to iniate a communication channel return an object within your [activate method](https://code.visualstudio.com/api/get-started/extension-anatomy#extension-entry-file) or your extension entry file, please see below.

+> Please note that the `whenReady` hook below is optional and resolves once Marquee (counter-party JS sandbox) is ready to receive state updates.
+It's only required if sequence of events is important.
+For more information check out the [tangle docs](https://www.npmjs.com/package/tangle)' paragraph about lifecycle hooks.

 ```ts
 // The module 'vscode' contains the VS Code extensibility API